 What do you suppose the architect would say?

-Last month, a well-known property development group called us (United Visual) to design a system for its executive board room.
+A while back, a well-known property development group called us (United Visual) to design a system for its executive board room.
 It was a rush project and had to be done in just a few weeks.
 Of course our willingness to help with their tight deadline would yield us the deal, right?

 We scrambled to create a design, provide a thorough scope of work, set aside man power and check product availability.
 Dozens of hours later, no purchase order and only a “sorry, but we received a lower price from another vendor.”
 WHAT?!